 Normal nipples are a little raised when not stimulated or erect.
 There are many different shapes, sizes and colors.
 One breast may also have a larger and differently shaped nipple to the other.
 Sometimes the different variations may cause some breastfeeding problems, but most of the time, a mom can still breastfeed.

 Some moms, who previously had normal nipples, may notice that their nipples are flatter directly after birth.
-This is caused by using IV fluids, which are given with anesthesia drugs such as Oxytocin, Pitocin or Syntocinon.
+This may be caused by IV fluids, which are given with anesthesia drugs such as Oxytocin, Pitocin or Syntocinon.
 The flatness of the nipples can also be caused by extra water retention owing to Pre-eclampsia.

 A mom can massage her breasts and make use of nipple stimulation just before feeding to make an erect nipple for baby to latch on to.